InCoder: A Generative Model for Code Infilling and Synthesis: Infilling Experiments

 \section{Infilling Experiments}

-Our primary evaluation is performing zero-shot infilling for a diverse set of programming tasks: filling in multiple lines of code, predicting function return types, generating docstrings, renaming variables, and inserting missing code tokens in a cloze task.
+Our primary evaluation is performing zero-shot infilling for a diverse set of tasks: inserting lines of code, predicting function return types, generating docstrings, renaming variables, and inserting missing code tokens.
 We formulate each task as filling in one or more masked-out regions of code.

 To evaluate how \textsc{InCoder} benefits from bidirectional context when generating infills, we compare three different inference methods: the causal masking inference procedure described in \autoref{sec:approach}, a standard left-to-right generation approach (\textit{left-to-right single}), and a left-to-right generation and reranking approach (\emph{left-to-right reranking}).
 Since our model is also able to generate left-to-right, we can compare all three inference methods using the same \InCoder{} model and thus avoid any confounding effects due to a change in the model.
-For all three inference methods, we obtain generations from the model using Fairseq's implementation~\citep{fairseq} of top-$p$ (nucleus) sampling \cite{holtzman2020nucleus} with $p=0.95$ and a temperature parameter tuned for each task and inference method using the task's development data.
-For all generation experiments, we prefix prompts with meta-data indicating the code generated should be Python (\ie \texttt{<| file ext=.py |>}; see \autoref{sec:metadata}).
+For all three inference methods, we obtain generations from the model using top-$p$ (nucleus) sampling~\citep{holtzman2020nucleus} with $p=0.95$ and a temperature tuned for each task and inference method using the task's development data.\footnote{For all generation experiments, we prefix prompts with meta-data indicating the code generated should be Python; see \autoref{sec:metadata}) for meta-data details.}

 \paragraph{Left-to-right single.} This baseline does not use the context to the right of the masked location at all.
-It generates a single completion for the location by conditioning on the left context and sampling tokens autoregressively from the model $P(\cdot \mid \texttt{Left})$ until a task-specific stop condition is reached (\eg for comment generation, a comment-ending delimiter is produced; for multi-line infilling, a specified number of lines is generated).
+It generates a single completion for the location by conditioning on the left context and sampling tokens autoregressively from the model $P(\cdot \mid \texttt{Left})$ until a task-specific stop condition is reached (\eg for comment generation, when a comment-ending delimiter is produced).